harmony-one/x/progress/ivan-homoliak.md

+**2023-10-17 Tue:**

+  Testing the biggest model (5GB) of Whisper in WIS - the quality of STT was subjectivelly improved.
+Synced with Sun what to focus on - performance measurement of Artem's demo pipline (started to work on it).
+Studied code of WIS, and found that it uses Microsoft's [5T model](https://huggingface.co/microsoft/speecht5_tts) from Hugging Face as well as [vocoder](https://huggingface.co/microsoft/speecht5_hifigan).
+  Can be replaced with any other TTS from [HF](https://huggingface.co/models?pipeline_tag=text-to-speech&library=pytorch&sort=likes) with a bit of coding.

 **2023-10-16 Mon:**

-- Configuring chatbot of Willow Inference Server.
+  Configuring chatbot of Willow Inference Server.
 It can load any chatbot model from HuggingFace and access through the REST API.
 Fixing some bugs.

 ---